Advocacy helps your nonprofit meet its mission.

 - Illuminating real community needs – you might be able to shine the light on a particular social problem that has been ignored, allowing policy makers to see the problem and then address it.

-- Standing alone while taking a position contrary to powerful interests with political clout and financial resources can be daunting Nonprofits serve as the great equalizer, where individuals come together so their voices are amplified.
-Moreover, nonprofits also serve as the gathering spot for people concerned about those who effectively have no voice – such as children, the poor, and the disabled who may not be able to travel to be heard – as well as those who truly have no voice, such as future generations who are not here to talk about the environment or governmental deficits.
+Standing alone while taking a position contrary to powerful interests with political clout and financial resources can be daunting.
+Nonprofits serve as the great equalizer, where individuals come together so their voices are amplified.
+Plus, nonprofits serve as the gathering spot for people concerned about those who effectively have no voice – such as children, the poor, and the disabled who may not be able to travel to be heard – as well as those who truly have no voice, such as future generations who are not here to talk about the environment or governmental deficits.

 Advocacy helps public policy makers who need – and often want – citizen input

-- Popular culture can create false impressions about the public policy making process.
+Popular culture can create false impressions about the public policy making process.
 Indeed, although a common perception is that legislators don’t care, the truth is that most policy makers sincerely want to make the best decisions, and getting the informed views of people in the field is one way to make more informed decisions.
-To help nonprofit leaders see past fiction to the truth, this chart shows the divide between common misperceptions and reality.